Dinma1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This repository is about a script that prints the effective username of the current user
+This repository is about how to write a script that prints all the groups the current user is part of